County, state again reach COVID-19 records; health officials say 'peak' yet to come - Salisbury Post

 It’s also encouraged to get tested three to five days after travel and to stay home for seven days following travel, even with a negative test.
 If not tested, it’s best to stay home for 10 days after travel.

-This week, the county reported five deaths, with three occurring outside of a local congregate care facility, one occurring at the Laurels and the first death reported at the site of the latest outbreak — Bethamy Retirement Center in Spencer.
-The Laurels has now reported three deaths.
+This week, the county reported seven deaths, with five occurring outside of a local congregate care facility.

 Additionally, Big Elm Rehabilitation and Living Center in Kannapolis became the site of another outbreak Friday.
 It was first declared an outbreak on Sept.
 19 and declared over on Oct.
 13 with fewer than 10 cases reported.
 Tuesday’s biweekly update from the state showed three positive staff members and one positive resident.